CaskAle/iot-workshop/README.md

 1. Drag another debug node into the workspace and connect it to the right side of the function node.

-2. Deploy the app and verify that the output from your function node appears correct by examining the payload output in the debug tab.
+2. Deploy the app and, if the Raspberry Pi side of this application is up and running, verify that the output from your function node appears correct by examining the payload output in the debug tab.
+    Otherwise, keep moving forward and you can verify the data flow later.

 3. Once the data is being formatted properly, it’s time to store it into your database.
 Find a **dashDB** output node (storage) and